 4. From Italian Lombardia: from Milan by SS36 towards Lake Como, later by SS 38 towards Sondrio, through Passo dello Stelvio, in Gomagoi turn right towards Sulden.

-All three mostly used routes to the summit of Tschenglser Hochwand (Croda di Cengles) are leading from the hut Düsseldorfer Hütte, called also Zaytalhütte (Italian: Rifugio Serristori).
-The hut is best reachable from the little town Sulden (Solda) on the marked route nr 5.
-The way from Sulden to Düsseldorfer Hütte takes two and half hours.
-You can take also chair lift from Sulden to Kanzel station (2350 m), then the marked route nr 12 to the left, which later meets the route nr 5, leading from Sulden.
+All the three mostly used routes to the summit of Tschenglser Hochwand (Croda di Cengles) start from the hut Düsseldorfer Hütte, called also Zaytalhütte and Rifugio Serristori.
+The hut is best reachable from the little town of Solda/Sulden on the marked route n.
+5. The route from Solda takes two and a half hours.
+You can also take the chair lift from Solda to Kanzel station (2350 m), then the marked path n.12 to the left, which later meets the path n.
+5 starting from Solda.

-From the Düsseldorfer Hütte continue the marked route nr 5, partially through the snow fields.
+From the Serristori - Düsseldorfer Hütte continue on the marked path n 5.
 After about 30 minutes on the right we find a small lake (i Laghetti), on about 2900 m.
 Just after the lake, on about 3000 m, we can choose one of the three possibilities:

-1. Normal way, which is leading on the left, along a gully to the good visible pass.
-Later on southwest ridge light climbing to the summit, no equipment needed.
+1. Normal route, which is heading to the left, along a gully to the good visible saddle.
+Later on southwest ridge light climbing to the summit.
+Here on SP the full route report: Croda di Cengles - Tschenglser Hochwand SW Normal route

 2. Erich-Otto Klettersteig (via ferrata) leads direct through a stone ridge.
 That is not typical via ferrata, but many sections are secured with steel cable, there are also some artificial steps and ladders on the way.
 Befroe summit, on the southwest ridge Erich-Otto ferrata meets the normal route.
 Via ferrata equipment is recommended, it is better to use that route for ascent only.